arksys-os/affinity-on-linux/README.md

 ## Requeriments to execute the script:
+> WINE requires Xorg (Window System display server), if you are on Wayland needs the XWayland bridge.
 - Download affinity apps executables (.exe) from the [official website](https://affinity.serif.com/en-us/).
 There are trial version and the payment is only one time (better than PhotoShop).
 - Copy .winmd files from Windows 10/11 "C:/windows/system32/WinMetadata".
 - Create a folder WINE on your home (homwe/username/WINE).